plan-net/core4/CONTRIBUTE.md

  * Fill out the template below.
 Any pull request that does not include enough information to be reviewed in a timely manner may be closed at the maintainers' discretion.
- * The pull request must only fix an existing bug.
+ * The pull request must only fix an existing issue.
 To contribute other changes, you must use a different template.
- ..todo: other than fixing a non exiting bug?
  * The pull request must update the test suite to demonstrate the changed functionality.
- ..todo: how does the pull request update the test suite? the user should do that.

 ```sh
 Identify the Bug